GeekyDeaks/sim-to-motec/README.md

 # Prebuilt Windows Executables

-Due to complexities compiling library dependencies on Windows, prebuilt binaries can be found in the [releases](https://github.com/GeekyDeaks/sim-to-motec/releases)
+Due to complexities compiling library dependencies on Windows, prebuilt binaries can be found in the [releases](https://github.com/GeekyDeaks/sim-to-motec/releases) section.
+Each exe file is generated using [pyinstaller](https://pyinstaller.org) and is a self extracting archive containing a python interpreter as well as the scripts and dependencies from this repo

+If you are on a *nix OS or prefer not to override security to run an untrusted executable, then keep reading:

 # Getting started with the scripts